Tivon Pennicott

-Tivon Pennicott is an American composer, orchestrator and tenor saxophonist.
+Tivon Pennicott is an American jazz saxophonist and composer.

+Early life and career

-Of Jamaican parentage, he grew up in Marietta, Georgia, but moved to Miami, Florida, where he studied music at the University of Miami.
+Of Jamaican parentage, Pennicott grew up in Marietta, Georgia, but moved to Miami, Florida, where he studied music at the University of Miami.
 On a visit in Los Angeles, he met and was invited to perform with Kenny Burrell, who was a major influence on him.
-He ultimately recorded on Kenny Burrell's record Be Yourself, recorded live in Jazz at Lincoln Center at Dizzy's Club Coca Cola on September 9, 2008.
+He later recorded on Burrell's album Be Yourself, recorded live in Jazz at Lincoln Center at Dizzy's Club on September 9, 2008.
 Pennicott then moved to New York City in late 2009, where he formed the Sound Quartet with pianist Mike Battaglia, bassist Spencer Murphy, and drummer Kenneth Salters.
-These members are featured on his debut album Lover of Nature, which was released in November 2014.
+These members are featured on his debut album, Lover of Nature, which was released in November 2014.
+In 2018, Pennicott was on drummer Ari Hoenig's album NY Standard.

+Pennicott with Gregory Porter at the Kongsberg Jazzfestival, 2018.
+From left: Chip Crawford, Porter, Jahmal Nichols, Pennicott, and Emanuel Harrold.